 – Manage user accounts of individuals who represent public authorities

-3. Categories of data processed: The data identifying the applicants and their representatives.
+- Categories of data processed: The data identifying the applicants and their representatives.
 In the case of applicant’s legitimate interests: the data contained in the form and in documents attached thereto.
 The processing of the form.
 The data identifying the domain name holder in respect of whom the request is made.
 In response to the exercise of a communication right: The data contained in the request and in documents attached thereto.
 The identifying data provided by the domain name holder in respect of whom the request is made: data identifying the holder and data identifying the administrative contact.
 Data for the management and connection generated by access via RDAP to the Whois database by authorised representatives of public authorities which have a communication right.
 The administrative and operational data on the domain name concerned for the public authorities in application of the law or for third parties in application of a court ruling.
+For certificate of ownership and domain names history: ownership data and domain names portfolio history during the period of ownership

 Management of the mediation procedure